Updated on September 12th, 2022

 The impact of bees in your garden will depend on whether your plants are self-fertile (such as strawberries) or need pollination (the aforementioned apple trees).

+Our bees help pollinate squash, cucumbers, tomatoes and more in our vegetable garden.
 When plants in our vegetable garden flower, we can see and hear the bees busily foraging.
-We’ve noticed a dramatic increase in our harvest especially the year when we put a split in the garden.
+We’ve noticed a dramatic increase in our harvest, especially the year when we put a split in the garden.

-You can make beekeeping a family affair.
+Beekeeping can be a family affair.
 Communing with nature and your bees is a great way to spend time together and develop a common interest.

-You’ll also find that other beekeepers enjoy talking about their hobby.
+You’ll also find that other beekeepers enjoy talking about their hobbies.
 Check out some beekeeping associations in your area.
 They are a great place to meet both hobby and commercial beekeepers.

 Selling hive products comes with a whole new set of issues to consider and is beyond the scope of this article.
 Hobby beekeeping, though, can help you gain the experience needed to figure it out if commercial beekeeping is something you’d like to pursue.

 You will be stung.
-You can wear protective gear (in fact, you should wear a veil at all times).
+You can wear protective gear (in fact, you should wear at least a veil to cover your face at all times).
 Eventually, you’ll take off the gloves because they make you clumsy or not wear a bee jacket because it’s too hot.
 Or you might just be strolling past the bees when they are in a particularly defensive mood.
 You will be stung.

-If you’re considering beekeeping as a hobby you need to know how allergic you are to apitoxin (bee venom).
+If you’re considering beekeeping as a hobby you should know how allergic you are to apitoxin (bee venom).
 Severe reactions can lead to anaphylaxis which can be life-threatening.
-Make sure you know the risks before you take up beekeeping.
+Make sure you understand the risks before you take up beekeeping.

 See our article Do Honey Bees Sting?
 Yes, They Do (What You Should Know) for more information.

-It’s going to cost +/- $600 to buy your initial equipment and bees to begin beekeeping.
-Depending on a variety of factors outlined in our article on startup costs, your expenditures could be much higher than that.
+It’s going to cost +/- $725 to buy your initial equipment and bees to begin beekeeping.
+Depending on a variety of factors outlined in our article on how much it costs to start beekeeping, your expenditures could be much higher than that.

 That cost is for startup.
-Over the first 2 years, additional costs of several hundred dollars may be incurred for feeding, pest treatment, winterizing and possibly even bee replacement.
+Over the first 2 years, additional costs of several hundred dollars may be incurred for feeding, pest treatment, winterizing hives and possibly even bee replacement.
+(A lot of bee colonies do not make it through the winter each year.)

-If you live in the cold north, winter will be your least active beekeeping time.
+If you live in the cold north, winter will be your least active beekeeping time by far.
 The hives should be winterized and the bees generally left alone in the cold.
 If you get some unseasonably warm weather, you might want to check their food stores.
 You may need to clean some snow off entrances for cleansing flights.
-Otherwise it’s a slow time you can use for repairing equipment and other chores.
+Otherwise, it’s a slow time you can use for repairing equipment and other chores.

 In warmer southern climates you might find beekeeping less of a time demand during winter but not to the extent you do in the north.
 A warmer climate means food sources are more readily available and the bees will still be active.
 You should pay attention to the weather and plants to determine how much attention your hives need.